 To be in good academic standing, a student must maintain a minimum 2.0 cumulative grade point average for all work undertaken.
 A student's academic standing is computed at the end of each fall and spring semester.

 Academic standing is not computed for summer term, nor does it affect a student's enrollment for a summer term.
-Freshman/New Transfer students will be evaluated after his/ her first semester at Eastern.
+Freshman/New Transfer students are evaluated after the student's first semester at Eastern.

 At the end of each grading period, each student's Eastern and cumulative grade point average are calculated.
 The calculation is determined by dividing the number of earned quality points by the number of quality hours.
-In the computation of the Eastern and cumulative grade point average, a grade of "I" will not be included in the quality hours.
-When the grade of "I" is replaced by a passing or failing grade, the student's grade point average will be revised by the Dean of Student Services.
+In the computation of Eastern's GPA and cumulative grade point average, a grade of "I" is not included in the quality hours.
+When the grade of "I" is replaced by a passing or failing grade, the student's grade point average is revised by the Vice President of Academics and Student Services.